pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 ---
 title: "Favourite Quotes"
-date: "2022-05-21"
+date: "2022-05-22"
 ---

 A collection of favourite quotes that I keep adding to as I discover more!

 <!-- end -->

+> The clearer our insight into what is beyond good and evil, the more we can embody the good.
+> <br/>-- <cite>Lao Tzu</cite>

+> The greatest help is wholeheartedly trusting people to resolve their own problems.
+> A true philanthropist, like a good parent, brings people to the point where they
+> can help themselves.
+> <br/>-- <cite>Stephen Mitchell</cite>

-> Happiness is there when you remove the sense of something missing in your life
+> Happiness is there when you remove the sense of something missing in your life.
 > <br/>-- <cite>Naval Ravikant</cite>

 > What you do on your bad days matters more than what you do on your good days.